lbilli/Jib.jl/README.md

 ### Usage
 The user interacts mainly with these two objects:
-- `Connection`: holding a reference to an established connection with the server
+- `Connection`: a handle holding a connection to the server
-- `Wrapper`: containing the callbacks that are invoked when the server responses are processed.
+- `Wrapper`: a container for the callbacks that are invoked when the server responses are processed.

 Other data structures, such as `Contract` and `Order`, are implemented as Julia `struct` and mirror the respective classes in the official IB API.

 A complete minimal working example is shown.
-For this code to work, an instance of the IB TWS or IBGateway needs to be running on the local machine, listening on port `4002`.
+For this code to work, an instance of IB TWS or IBGateway needs to be running on the local machine and listening on port `4002`.
 **Note:** _demo_ or _paper_ account recommended!! :smirk:
 ```julia
 using Jib